 \section{Parallel compression algorithm}

-To maximize the efficiency of atom rearrangement under experimentally feasible conditions, we propose the heuristic PCA, in which multiple mobile tweezers are simultaneously generated to move atoms in parallel.
-The PCA comprises two stage: 1) parallel compression, and 2) postprocess.
+To maximize the efficiency of atom rearrangement under practical experimental conditions, we introduce the heuristic PCA.
+This algorithm employs the simultaneous generation of multiple mobile tweezers to enable parallel movement of atoms.
+The PCA consists of two main stages: (1) parallel compression and (2) postprocess.